NotTacoz/jacaranda/content/notes/CAP4.md

 - ✅ 140.
 Describe hydrocarbons as saturated or unsaturated, and explain the difference between these terms.
 	- saturated hydrocarbons are hydrocarbons which only contains singular bonds.
 	- ie all cycloalkanes and alkanes are saturated, cycloalkenes, alkene and alkyne are not saturated, and hence called unsaturated
-- iupac practice, no notes, just get better at naming and recognising through practice
+- REVISED iupac practice, no notes, just get better at naming and recognising through practice
 	- 141. Use IUPAC nomenclature to name straight and simple branched chain alkanes and alkenes (C1 – C8, one double bond per molecule).
 	- 142. Use IUPAC nomenclature to name straight chained haloalkanes (C1 – C8).
 	- 143. Draw and name structural isomers of alkanes and alkenes, specifically chain isomers and position isomers.